 In our full version of The Brain that Changes Itself summary, we also share the story of how Barbara Arrowsmith Young (who was considered “retarded”) found a way to heal herself and help others with learning disabilities—at a time when learning disabilities were not yet widely understood or accepted.

 Humans have about 100 billion brain neurons.
 Each neuron has three parts: the cell body (which sustains cell-life and carries its DNA), the axon (which carries electrical impulses at high speeds), and dendrites (which receive inputs from other neurons).
 Synapses are the microscopic spaces between axons through which signals travel—when they’re strengthened, the connections between neurons increase.
 “Rewiring” the brain is all about strengthening or weakening the synapses.

-In our complete version of The Brain that Changes Itself summary (click here for full summary bundle), we will elaborate on the research findings for neuroplasticity over the past decades and their implications.
+In our complete version of The Brain that Changes Itself summary, we will elaborate on the research findings for neuroplasticity over the past decades and their implications.
 These include:

 (i) The “use it or lose it” principle;